-Wisconsin Council for Affordable and Rural Housing (WI-CARH) is pleased to be offering a Youth Grant Program!
+Wisconsin Council for Affordable and Rural Housing (WI-CARH) is pleased to be offering a Youth Grant Program that can now be used during the school year and summer activities.
 The Wisconsin Council for Affordable & Rural Housing (WI-CARH) would like to encourage students in grades 3-12 to participate in academic enrichment programs and encourage academic excellence among all applicants.
 The WI- CARH Scholarship Committee will offer annual grants in the amount not to exceed $500 per student, per year, until all funds are used, to enable students to participate in an academic enrichment activity.

 The Applicant must reside in a USDA Rural Development program property that is a participating member of WI-CARH at the time of the application.
 Preference will be given to applicants residing in apartment complexes which are members of WI-CARH.
 Resident applicants must submit verification from the WI-CARH member that the applicant is a resident in good standing.

-Eligible Activities Include: 4H Camp; Music or Band Camp; Sports Camp; Cheerleading Camp; Girl Scout or Boy Scout Camp; International Youth Exchange Program, or to allow a student to accompany their class to a foreign country or other school sponsored trips.
+Eligible Activities Include: Little League, soccer, basketball and volleyball leagues, 4H Camp; Music or Band Camp; Sports Camp; Cheerleading Camp; Girl Scout or Boy Scout Camp; International Youth Exchange Program, or to allow a student to accompany their class to a foreign country or other school sponsored trips.

 We are also now accepting applications for our 2019-2020 scholarship.